| |

 John Duncan was born at

-d.1963 and Eliza Bella Gammie, Little Fortry, Grange, Banffshire born 1
+Eliza Bella Gammie, Little Fortry, Grange, Banffshire born 1 April 1892

-two daughters born to Harry Milne Duncan a Blacksmith at the time at New
+born to Harry Milne Duncan a Blacksmith at the time at New Byth,

-William, Elizabeth, George and Harry.
-Jane, born at Karaven, New Deer,
+Elizabeth, George and Harry.
+Jane, born at Kanaven, New Deer, Aberdeenshire

 Cuminestown Primary